nbip/IWAE/README.md

 # IWAE

-Reproducing results from the [original IWAE paper](https://arxiv.org/pdf/1509.00519.pdf) in tensorflow2.
+Reproducing results from the [original IWAE paper](https://arxiv.org/pdf/1509.00519.pdf) in TensorFlow 2.

 ### Usage
+The results for the model with 1 stochastic layer and 1, 5 or 50 importance samples can be obtained by running `main.py` with the default settings, adjusting the number of samples.
 ```
 python main.py --n_latent   <# of latent space dimensions, 50 by default>
                --n_samples  <# of importance samples, 5 by default>